qwshen/spark-etl-framework/README.md

   **Note: spark configs from application configuration takes highest precedence.**

 ### Submitting a spark-job
-The following is one example of how to submit a spark job.
-Also it demonstrates how to provide the runtime configs, as well as pass variables.
+The following is one example of how to submit a Spark job.
+Note that it also demonstrates how to provide the runtime configs, as well as pass variables.
 ```shell
  spark-submit --master yarn|local --deploy-mode client|cluster \
    --name test \